-- All staff will be alert to signs of mental ill-health and be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - All staff will take immediate action and speak to a DSL if they have a mental health concern about a child that is also a safeguarding concern - We take seriously our organisational and professional role in supporting and promoting mental health and wellbeing of children/young people through: - Prevention: creating a safe and calm environment where mental health problems are less likely. improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life This will include effectively. teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through school activities and ethos: - Identification: recognising emerging issues as early and accurately as possible; - Early support: helping pupils to access evidence based early support and interventions; and - Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment
+- All staff will be alert to signs of mental ill-health and be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation Staff are will also be aware that children can have emotional and mental health issues without being the victims of abuse and will need to supported equally. - All staff will take immediate action and speak to a DSL if they have a mental health concern about a child that is also a safeguarding concern - We take seriously our organisational and professional role in supporting and promoting mental health and wellbeing of children/young people through: - Prevention: creating a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping pupils to be resilient so that they can manage the normal stress of life effectively.
+This will include teaching pupils about mental wellbeing through the curriculum and reinforcing this teaching through school activities and ethos; - Identification: recognising emerging issues as early and accurately as possible; - Early support: helping pupils to access evidence based early support and interventions; and - Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment